 If you're tired of all the consumerism of the holidays, of braving the mall or shopping endless sites on the internet, perhaps tapping into your crafty side can do the trick.

-There really isn't anything more thoughtful or special than a homemade gift when you don't have something perfect in mind.
+There really isn't anything more thoughtful or special than a homemade gift when you don't have something perfect in mind (if you need ideas, here's a massive list of 50 Christmas gifts for under $25).

 When I think of DIY homemade Christmas gifts, I'm always afraid of the classic holiday trope — the really poorly knitted sweater.
 It's not good, it takes forever, and your loved one will never wear it with a straight face out of the house.
 You don't want that.